 Our residents find one of the best ways to improve their mood is by socialising with their friends and family, as well as our care team.
 This is because it gives them the opportunity to build positive relationships, feel supported and have fun.

 An additional benefit of socialising is that it can also combat feelings of loneliness and isolation.
 So, if you can, make time to meet up with others, or explore community events nearby for regular opportunities to get out of the house and meet new people.

 Monitoring the mental health of an elderly friend or family member can be hard.
 But ensuring that you speak to them regularly will mean you can spot any warning signs and offer your help before they begin to feel any worse.

 Here at The Beeches Residential Home, mental health is a priority.
-Our consistent care ensures we know each and every individual at our home and that we understand their needs, ensuring they are able to communicate easily with us.
+Our consistent care ensures we know each and every individual at our home and that we understand their needs.
+This ensures that they are able to communicate comfortably with us.

 Activities and events also take place on a daily basis, keeping our resident’s minds and bodies active and stimulated.
 Our care teams and chefs ensure that all of our home-cooked meals are tasty and packed full of nutrients.
 Mealtimes should be a positive experience.

-If you’re interested in discovering more about our care and our home, please contact us by phone on 01359 230773 or fill in our contact form and we’ll get back to you as soon as possible.
+Are you interested in discovering more about our care and our home?
+Contact us by phone on 01359 230773 or fill in our contact form and we’ll get back to you as soon as possible.

 If you or your family are experiencing mental health symptoms, please speak to your doctor and explain how you feel.
 Your GP will be able to help address your issues and identify further support for your loved one’s wellbeing.